wikipathways/sandbox-wp-db/README.md

 # Welcome to the WikiPathways Database SANDBOX
-This repository is a sandbox version of the wikipathways database to develop new actions and procedures for pathway curation.
+This repository is a sandbox version of the WikiiPathways database to develop new actions and procedures for pathway curation.

 ## General Usage
 Users should never have to see this repo.
 If you think you're here by accident, maybe you are looking for the [WikiPathways Database](https://github.com/wikipathways/wikipathways-database).